isomorphisms/Idris-dev/docs/tutorial/miscellany.rst

     test : Int -> String
     test x = "Number " ++ x

+.. how do I run this? module exports?

 In general, we cannot append an ``Int`` to a ``String``, but the implicit conversion function ``intString`` can convert ``x`` to a ``String``, so the definition of ``test`` is type correct.
 An implicit